Kasper Jørgensen (footballer)

 Kasper Poul Mølgaard Jørgensen (/da/; born 7 November 1999) is a Danish professional footballer who plays as a right-back for Austrian Football Bundesliga club LASK.

 Club career

 Early career

 Jørgensen is a youth product of the FC Nordsjælland academy and joined Brøndby IF at the age of 18 in the summer 2018, to play for the club's under-19s.
 He was a regular starter for the team, but left the club at the end of his one-year contract in June 2019.

 Lyngby

 On 11 July 2019, Jørgensen signed his first professional contract with Lyngby Boldklub after a short trial at the club.
-Jørgensen signed a three-year deal and got his debut already less than two weeks later, 22 July, in a Danish Superliga game against Odense Boldklub.
+Jørgensen signed a three-year deal and began his debut less than two weeks later on 22 July, in a Danish Superliga game against Odense Boldklub.
 Jørgensen started on the bench, before replacing Adnan Mohammad in the 64th minute.

 Loan to Aalesunds FK

 On 5 October 2020, it was confirmed, that Jørgensen would play on loan for Norwegian club Aalesunds FK for the rest of 2020.